sinaghassemi/EnronSpamDetection/README.md

 The goal of this project is to detect whether an E-mail is spam or ham solely based on content and subject.
-Therefore, in pre-processing stage we remain all other part of the email except subject and the body or the content.
+Therefore, in pre-processing stage we remove all other parts of an email except subject and the body or the content.

-In additi
+For reading, cleaning, and preprocessing the raw Enron-spam dataset, ```python class EnronLoader``` is written.
+The input